saussayjesica/weather-whooman/README.md

 # Weather Whooman Testing

-Clome git repository and open index.html with any browser
+Clone the git repository and open index.html with any browser